If you feel unsafe for any reason, please call 911 or your local emergency number.

 A practical test follows:

-Patterns that align with natural functioning and reduce unnecessary suffering tend to endure.
+Patterns that align with human functioning and reduce unnecessary suffering tend to endure.

 Distortions — even comforting ones — often generate harm over time.